-Cheam to Merton - London Ring Main, Groundwater Development - Merton Recommissioning and Merton Aquifer Recharge (SLARS3) - Construction intersect the same SPZ1.
-New Medmenham Surface Water Intake - 53 MI/d and New Medmenham Surface Water WTW Ph1 - Construction intersect the same SPZ II.
+Cheam to Merton - London Ring Main, Groundwater Development - Merton Recommissioning and Merton Aquifer Recharge (SLARS3) - Construction overlap with the same SPZ1.
+New Medmenham Surface Water Intake - 53 MI/d and New Medmenham Surface Water WTW Ph1 - Construction overlap with the same SPZ II.
 Best practice construction techniques will be implemented to prevent risk of pollution; cumulative effects are not anticipated.